Like I Can: Music video

 The music video is in black and white and features Smith and several men on what appears to be a stag party.

 Live performances

 Smith performed the song on 9 November 2014, on the fifth live results show of series 11 of The X Factor.

 Track listing

 Covers

 On October 12, 2015, Jordan Smith and Regina Love covered as a duet battle through song choice selection in The Voice.

 On February 25, 2016, Trent Harmon covered the song during the Top 10 round on the fifteenth season of American Idol.

 On October 24, 2016, Dave Moisan sang this song during the knockout rounds in The Voice.

+On April 4, 2023, Jerome Godwin III and Talia Smith covered as a duet battle through song choice selection in The Voice.

 Appearances in media

 In mid-August 2021, the song went viral on TikTok, appearing in more than 2.4M videos as of September 25, 2021 at 6:59 PM EDT.
-This song also previously went viral over there back in May 2020.
+This song also previously went viral on the same platform in May 2020.